 - 1/2 part blueberry juice

-Because this is in a cocktail glass, it doesn't make sense to start with 2 1/2 jiggers (or 4 1/2 ounces) of bourbon.
-The drink would be too large for the glass it's intended for and that's a lot of bourbon for a single cocktail (though you could make two drinks at once).
+This is served in a cocktail glass, so it doesn't make sense to start with two and a half 1 1/2-ounce jiggers (or 3 3/4 ounces) of bourbon.
+The drink would be too large for the glass, and that's a lot of whiskey for a single cocktail (though you could make two drinks at once).

 Instead, pour 2 ounces of bourbon, 1/3 ounce triple sec, and 3/4 ounce of each juice and the syrup.
 Again, you will have approximately a 5-ounce cocktail.

-Now, if you want to get technical, that triple sec pour would be 1/5 ounce and the juices and syrup 2/5 ounce each.
-Those are not common pours and it's difficult to be that precise, so the numbers have been rounded off to standard pours.
-It's also important to remember that any drink ingredient can (and should) be adjusted to your personal taste.
+If you want to get technical, that triple sec pour would be 1/5 ounce and the juices and syrup 2/5 ounce each.
+The numbers are rounded off to standard pours because it's difficult to be that precise.
+It's also important to remember that any drink can (and should) be adjusted to your personal taste.

-Customizing the size of a cocktail.
-Parts can also be helpful when you want to increase or decrease a drink's volume without changing the ratio of the ingredients.
+You can think in terms of parts to customize the size of any drink recipe.
+This is helpful when you want to increase or decrease a drink's volume without changing the ingredients' ratio.

-For instance, if you want to transform the sea breeze into a martini, you would pour 1 part cranberry juice, 1/2 part vodka, and 3/4 part grapefruit juice.
-You might do this with 1 1/2 ounces cranberry juice, 3/4 ounce vodka, and just over 1 ounce grapefruit juice.
+For instance, if you want to transform the sea breeze into a martini, pour 1 part (2 ounces) cranberry juice, 1/2 part (1 ounce) vodka, and 3/4 part (1 1/2 ounce) grapefruit juice.
 The cocktail will taste the same as it does when served in a highball glass, but now you can shake it and serve it in a cocktail glass without ice for a fancier presentation.